getcloudless/getcloudless.com/about.md

 **Shaun Verch (Founder)**

-Hi I'm Shaun (sverch)!
+Hi, I'm [@sverch](https://github.com/sverch)!
 I'm a Site Reliability Engineer who has built cloud infrastructure in a wide range of organizations: from a 15 person startup to the world's largest employer.
 I started Cloudless in 2018 to make it harder for humans to make harmful mistakes in software.
-I'm passionate about open source and about making it easier for people to develop robust, cloud agnostic infrastructure solutions.
+I'm passionate about open source and about making it easier for people to develop robust, cloud agnostic infrastructure solutions.fdjsakfldjsakfljdsa;l
-Please [reach out](mailto:info@getcloudless.com) if you would like to join or contribute to Cloudless!

 {% include bio-picture.html
    file="/assets/images/sswanke-cropped.jpg"